XAP-Software/XAP-Software.github.io/_posts/2022-04-23-creating_site_config.md

 ## How to use SingletoneModel?

-In the start you need to include `django-solo` package into your model file:
+First you need to include `django-solo` package into your model file:

 ```python
     from solo.models import SingletonModel